CONNECTICUT ASSAULT DEFENSE ATTORNEYCONTACT US NOW FOR A CONSULTATION

 Under Connecticut law, intentionally or recklessly causing injury to another person can constitute the offense of assault.
 Felony assault can be charged as 1st or 2nd degree, depending on a variety of factors, including whether or not a weapon was used and the intent of the attacker.
 Regardless of the degree, assault is a very serious crime that could result in significant legal penalties for you, including lengthy jail time.
 Consequently, if you’re facing Connecticut assault charges, you should talk to an experienced criminal defense lawyer immediately.

-To schedule a free consultation with Connecticut assault defense lawyers Felice Duffy or Paul Thomas, contact our office as soon as possible.
+To schedule a consultation with our Connecticut assault defense lawyers, contact Duffy Law as soon as possible.

 Potential legal defenses to allegations of assault

 In order to secure a conviction for assault against you, the state must prove every element of the offense beyond a reasonable doubt.
 The varying degrees of assault have different elements but casting doubt on or negating one is enough to defeat the allegation.
 There are various defenses that may be available in an assault case, including the following:

 - Self-defense – As is the case with other violent crimes, if you can establish that you were acting in self-defense, you can often be cleared of any criminal wrongdoing.
 You have the right to defend yourself against potential harm so if your attorney can demonstrate that the alleged victim was, in fact, the aggressor, any harm you caused the victim may be justified under the theory of self-defense.

 - Establishing an alibi – Establishing an alibi involves introducing evidence that you were in some other place at the time the offense occurred and, therefore, were unable to commit the crime.
 Functionally, it often operates as a defense alleging mistaken identity.